What is meningococcal disease?

 What are the risks from meningococcal vaccines?

-As many as half the people who get meningococcal vaccines have mild side effects, such as redness or pain where the shot was given.
+- As many as half the people who get meningococcal ACWY vaccine have mild problems following vaccination, such as redness or soreness where the shot was given.

-If these problems occur, they usually last for 1 or 2 days.
-They are more common after MCV4 than after MPSV4.
+- If these problems occur, they usually last for 1 or 2 days; they are more common after the MenACWY vaccination than after the MPSV4 vaccination.

 What should I look for?